gutardivo/trello-like-app/README.md

     > you want to host the entire project somewhere.

 - Create Firebase Authentication and save the credentials inside config folder

+UPT: Update file
+DEL: Delete some feature
+ADD: Add some file or feature